TelluriumMC/TelluriumChatBridge/README.md

 ## Features
 ### Multiple Discord Channel Support
 Broadcast messages from multiple Discord channels into Minecraft, from multiple different servers!
-This also features Discord to Discord chat bridging, so you wont miss a message.
+This also features Discord to Discord chat bridging, so you won't miss a message.
 This also supports attachments!
-Upload images and files and they will be sent through, too, and if a message had an attachment, this will show in Minecraft chat too!
+Upload images and files, and they will be sent through too, and if a message contains an attachment, this will show in Minecraft chat too!

 ![image](https://user-images.githubusercontent.com/45357714/130361637-5b31f570-a011-4959-898c-300b544bc869.png)